wix-incubator/wix-rest-docs/guides/API Keys.md

 ## Introduction

-API keys allow users to make API calls to an account or individual site without needing OUath authentication.
-In addition to the key itself, a set of permissions assigned when the key is created limit the types of API’s that can be accessed with the particular key.
+API keys allow users to make API calls to an account or individual site without needing OAuth authentication.
+Users assign a set of permissions to each key they create.
+Those permissions determine the types of APIs the key can access.

-Learn about creating and managing API keys at this [article](https://support.wix.com/en/article/about-wix-api-keys).
+Learn about creating and managing API keys in this [article](https://support.wix.com/en/article/about-wix-api-keys).

-> **Note:**
-> API keys and this documentation are currently in beta.
+>**Note**: API keys and this documentation are currently in beta.

 ## API Requests with API Keys

-The API request is constructed in the same way as with regular API requests, but with these changes:
+To make an API request using API keys, you will need:
-- The API key is used for authentication instead of the OAuth token
+- An API key token used for authentication.
-- An account ID and/or site ID is added to the header as described below
+- An account ID and/or site ID for the header as described below.

 ## Finding Account and Site ID's

-### Finding an Account ID
+#### Finding an Account ID

-tbd
+Your account ID is a string that identifies your account.You can find it on the main page of your API Keys Manager.
+Learn more about locating your account ID here.

-### Finding a Site ID
+#### Finding a Site ID

-Site ID’s can be retrieved using Site List’s **Query Sites** API, described [here](https://bo.wix.com/wix-docs/rest/site-list/site-list/query-sites).
+Site ID’s are retrieved with Site List’s **Query Sites** API, described [here](https://bo.wix.com/wix-docs/rest/site-list/site-list/query-sites).
 This API requires authorization with the API key and an account ID.

+The site ID for a site currently being viewed can be obtained from the site url in your browser (for example, after the /dashboard/ portion of the url).

-## Constructing the Header of the API Request
+## Constructing the Header of an API Request

 Construct the header for the API by using the API key for authorization instead of the OAuth token.
 Note that the API key does not need to be refreshed like the OAuth token.

-In addition to authorization, API calls made with an API key require the header to contain the account ID and/or the site ID.
+In addition to authorization, API calls made with an API key require the header to contain the account ID and the site ID.

 A complete header for an API request looks like this: